Whatcom Symphony – Four Decades of Excellence

 In 1991, the WSO became the resident orchestra of the historic Mount Baker Theatre in downtown Bellingham.
 “Oh, when we moved into the Theatre, everything really changed,” said violinist Jane Lund.
 “After years of wandering from auditorium to auditorium, we finally had our very own home!”

 In 1993, WWU professor Roger Briggs was named Associate Conductor, and later, Artistic Director upon the retirement of Mr. Bussard.
 During Maestro Briggs’ tenure, the Orchestra grew in size and stature, attracting world-class guest artists and winning national awards.
 Maestro Briggs stepped down in June 2012.
-During the 2012–2013 season, four remarkable guest conductors “auditioned” with the orchestra, and subsequently the WSO Board announced its appointment of Maestro Yaniv Attar, who first stepped up to the podium for 2013–2014 season.
+During the 2012–2013 season, four remarkable guest conductors “auditioned” with the orchestra, and subsequently the WSO Board announced its appointment of Maestro Yaniv Attar, who first stepped up to the podium for the 2013–2014 season.

 Our Board, Staff, Musicians & Supporters